Rolias/KMeter-macOS/README.md

 Move both of these items to any folder that your host scans for VST plugins.
 The default location on a Mac starts at the user library.
 Open a finder window.
 Hold down the Option key and click the Go menu and select Library. _The user library on the Mac is hidden by default, that's why you hold downt he option key._ Once that window opens navigate to:
 Audio->Plug-ins->VST
 and put both items in that folder.
 Now start your DAW or rescan the folder.
 Here are some details on how to use it with Reaper.
-Click in the Fx box in the master track area of Reaper, Make sure "All Plugins" is selected at the top.
+Click in the **Fx** box in the master track area of Reaper.
+In the resulting dialog make sure _All Plugins_ is selected at the top.
 In the filter area at the bottom type k-meter.
 You should now see
 VST: K-Meter (Stereo) (Martin Zuther)
 Double Click that to add it to the Master Track FX panel.
 Double click it again in that panel to put it in a floating window.
 Position that floating window just to the left of your main Reaper window.
 Now save a new project template because you're going to want this meter to open every time you start a new project.
 Trust me.